Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Advanced Micro Devices (AMD) at its Austin facility, reporting 750 affected workers.
+The largest notice was filed by Advanced Micro Devices (AMD) at its Austin facility, reporting 750 affected workers.
 Alcatel USA, Inc. - Plano followed with 642 workers.

 Trend & Outlook